February 11, 2019

-It is almost impossible to overstate the importance of developing and maintaining a strong conversion rate (CR) for your ecommerce business, whether or not it’s on Shopify.
+It is almost impossible to overstate the importance of developing and maintaining a strong conversion rate (CR) for your ecommerce business.
 Briefly, this measures the rate at which potential shoppers in your Shopify store complete a desired action.
 CR has a direct and meaningful impact on the growth of your business.
 A low CR has an equally impactful, measurably negative result on your store’s financial health.

 What conversion means to your online store